Gold Coast Sports and Leisure Centre

-Gold Coast Sports and Leisure Centre is a multi-purpose arena and sports facility located at Carrara on Queensland's Gold Coast in Australia, capable of seating 5,000 fans.
-The centre is located adjacent to the Carrara Indoor Stadium and forms part of the Gold Coast Sports Precinct.
+Gold Coast Sports and Leisure Centre (GCSLC), known as Austworld Centre Oval under naming rights, is a multi-purpose arena and sports facility located in Carrara on Queensland's Gold Coast in Australia, capable of seating 5,000 fans.
+The centre is located adjacent to the Carrara Indoor Stadium and forms a part of the Gold Coast Sports Precinct.
 A section of the centre also serves as a sports administration and indoor training facility for the Gold Coast Suns with the facility being called the Austworld Centre under a naming rights partnership, who play home matches and train outdoors at the adjacent Carrara Stadium and training oval.

 Constructed for use in the 2018 Commonwealth Games, Gold Coast Sports and Leisure Centre hosted badminton, powerlifting, weightlifting and wrestling competitions.
-During the Games, it was called as Carrara Sports and Leisure Centre.
+During the Games, it was known as Carrara Sports and Leisure Centre.

-On 7 July 2018 the arena hosted a 2018 Suncorp Super Netball Round 10 match between Queensland Firebirds and Melbourne Vixens.
+On 7 July 2018, the arena hosted a 2018 Suncorp Super Netball Round 10 match between Queensland Firebirds and Melbourne Vixens.
 In October 2020, the Brisbane Roar moved their training base to the Gold Coast Sports Precinct and will predominantly use the Gold Coast Sports and Leisure Centre for their indoor training.

+Ongoing current uses for the venue include for international netball tournaments, regional careers expos, TAFE Queensland sports courses, futsal championships, basketball championships, gymnastics championships, judo championships, and cheerleading championships.

-The venue will be used for Judo and Wrestling for the 2032 Summer Olympics and Boccia for the 2032 Summer Paralympics.
+The venue will be used in the future for judo and wrestling at the 2032 Summer Olympics and boccia at the 2032 Summer Paralympics.
+It will also hosted both matches of the 2025 wheelchair rugby league Ashes.

+The Brisbane Bullets of the National Basketball League will host two regular season games at GCSLC during the 2025–26 NBL season.